letorbi/synoindexwatcher/README.md

 Synoindex Watcher is a media index updater for Synology DiskStations based on inotify and synoindex.
 It watches the media-folders of your DiskStation an updates the media index every time a file or directory inside the media-folders is created, deleted or changed.
 It is written in Python and licensed as open-source under the GPL version 3.

 The original version was written by Mark Houghton, who [published it in his "codesourcery" blog](https://codesourcery.wordpress.com/2012/11/29/more-on-the-synology-nas-automatically-indexing-new-files/).
+However, most of the original code has been replaced or rewritten by now.

+*This Python package is currently in beta-stage.
+All planned features are implemented, it is working and used on a number of devices.
+The only thing that's missing are some automated testing-routines, so there could still be undiscovered bugs.*

 ## Features